-- 215. Plaintiffs reallege and incorporate by reference the allegations contained in each of the preceding paragraphs as if fully set forth herein. - 216.
-The APA requires a court to "hold unlawful and set aside agency action, findings, and conclusions found to be . . . in excess of statutory jurisdiction, authority, or limitations, or short of statutory right," 5 U.S.C. §706(2)(C), or "otherwise not in accordance with law," id. §706(2)(A). - 217.
-In reviewing agency action, a court cannot accept "the agency's policy judgments . . . if they conflict with the policy judgments that undergird the statutory scheme."
+- 213. The APA requires a court to "hold unlawful and set aside agency action, findings, and conclusions found to be . . . in excess of statutory jurisdiction, authority, or limitations, or short of statutory right," 5 U.S.C. §706(2)(C), or "otherwise not in accordance with law," id. §706(2)(A). - 214.
+In reviewing agency action, a court cannot accept "the agency's policy judgments ... if they conflict with the policy judgments that undergird the statutory scheme."
 Health Ins.
 Ass'n of Am., Inc. v.
 Shalala, 23 F.3d 412, 416 (D.C.
 Cir.
 1994); see Brown & Williamson Tobacco Corp. v.
 FDA, 153 F.3d 155, 176 (4th Cir.
-1998), aff'd, 529 U.S. 120 (2000) (explaining that "federal agencies" cannot "substitute their policy judgments for those of Congress"). - 218.
-Defendants have terminated certain of the Terminated Grants on the ground that they "no longer effectuate[] agency priorities" because, according to defendants, those grants support, or relate to, "DEI." - 219.
-These terminations are contrary to law and beyond statutory authority because they defy Congress's statutory directives to NIH to support research through publicly promulgated priorities-including those directed to "DEI." - 220.
-Specifically, the mass terminations defy statutory directives which require that NIH and its respective ICs "shall" encourage and support research and are authorized to make grants to institutions and researchers for that purpose, see 42 U.S.C. §284(b)(1) (A), (b)(2)(A), and that the

-NIH Director "shall," for example, "encourage efforts to improve research related to the health of sexual and gender minority populations," in conducting and supporting research.
-42 U.S.C. §283p.
+1998), aff'd, 529 U.S. 120 (2000) (explaining that "federal agencies" cannot "substitute their policy judgments for those of Congress"). - 215.
+The Challenged Directives adopt, as a matter of final agency policy, the determination that projects with a perceived connection to "DEI" and other blacklisted topics "no longer effectuate[] agency priorities."
+The Challenged Directives order defendants not to fund projects with a perceived connection to those blacklisted topics, resulting in the elimination of funding opportunities, disruption of pending applications, and termination of ongoing grants described above. - 216.
+The Challenged Directives are contrary to law and beyond statutory authority because they defy Congress's statutory directives to NIH to support research through publicly promulgated priorities, including those directed to "DEI." - 217.
+Specifically, the Challenged Directives defy statutory directives requiring NIH and its respective ICs to encourage and support research and authorizing them to make grants to institutions and researchers for that purpose, see 42 U.S.C. §284(b)(1) (A), (b)(2)(A), as well as statutory directives requiring the NIH Director to, for example, "encourage efforts to improve research related to the health of sexual and gender minority populations," in conducting and supporting research.
+Id. §283p.

-- 221. The mass terminations also defy statutory directives which require that NIH articulate its priorities via the NIH Strategic Plan, which NIH must develop, submit to the appropriate Committees of Congress, and post publicly, see 42 U.S.C. §282(m)(1), including the 2020 Strategic Plan's policy stating that NIH would prioritize "improving minority health and reducing health disparities; enhancing women's health; addressing public health challenges across the lifespan; promoting collaborative science; and leveraging data science for biomedical discovery," as well as vaccine development. - 222.
-Defendants' mass terminations are also contrary to law because they likewise defy Congress's consistent appropriation of funding to NIH's Institutes and Centers to carry out their respective statutory purposes and public priorities. - 223.
-NIH is flouting its statutory responsibilities by terminating so many grants with a dwindling opportunity to reallocate them, which will result in a substantial portion of Congress's appropriation going unspent. - 224.
-The terminations therefore are contrary to the statutes authorizing and appropriating funds for NIH research, and beyond Defendants' statutory authority, and must be set aside. - 225.
-Accordingly, plaintiffs are entitled to an order and judgment, and a preliminary and permanent injunction, holding unlawful and setting aside defendants' termination of the Terminated Grants and the staff directives to and within NIH underlying the terminations.
+- 218. The Challenged Directives also defy statutory directives that require NIH to articulate its priorities via the NIH Strategic Plan, which NIH must develop, submit to the appropriate Committees of Congress, and post publicly.
+See 42 U.S.C. §282(m)(1). - 219.
+The Challenged Directives are also contrary to law because they defy Congress's consistent appropriation of funding to NIH's Institutes and Centers to carry out their respective statutory purposes and public priorities.
+NIH is flouting its statutory responsibilities by terminating so many grants with a dwindling opportunity to reallocate them, which will result in a substantial portion of Congress's appropriation going unspent.
+The Challenged Directives are therefore contrary to the statutes authorizing and appropriating funds for NIH research and beyond defendants' statutory authority. - 220.
+Accordingly, plaintiffs are entitled to an order and judgment, and to a preliminary and permanent injunction, holding unlawful and setting aside the Challenged Directives and enjoining any action taken to enforce or implement the Challenged Directives.